What is a life insurance beneficiary? 2024 guide

 If you name your husband or wife your beneficiary in Quebec it is automatically irrevocable.
 You can specifically request that they be revocable beneficiaries.

-What are the life insurance beneficiary rules Canada region?
+What are the life insurance beneficiary rules in Canada?

 You can choose one or multiple beneficiaries when purchasing a life insurance policy.
 If you name multiple beneficiaries you will need to decide how the death benefit breakdown between the different beneficiaries.
 You will specify the percentages and these will be written into the policy.